 Both parent involvement and practice outside of sessions are key to successful application of our work together.
 Therefore, I will work closely with parents to ensure generalizations to everyday life.
 Therapeutic methods I may use include:

-- Social-Emotional THINKING groups (based on Social Thinking clinical trainings & curricula)
+Social-Emotional Thinking Skills (based on Social Thinking clinical trainings & curricula)

 His Specialty: Animal-Assisted Play Therapy (AAPT)